Increasing the Butterfat in Milk

 Q. Is there a way to test the acid level in raw milk?
 I am afraid to use raw milk because I don't know how much culture to add.

-A. You can an acid testing kit, pH meter or pH testing strips.
-Fresh raw milk should be at .16 - .18% titratable acidity.
+A. You can determine this by using an acid testing kit, pH meter or pH testing strips.
+Fresh raw milk should be at .16 - .18% titratable acidity (TA).
 If the milk has a high natural culture load, it may be slightly higher.
 The pH level for cold fresh milk should be about 6.7.

 The other factor in raw milk is the natural enzymes which begin changing the protein and fat components shortly after the milk has been collected.
 Our rule of thumb, with raw milk, is to use it within 48 hours.